rising-dancho/flask-react-native/README.md

 # backend

-- Create article ✅
+- C reate article ✅
-- Read article (single or all articles) ✅
+- R ead article (single or all articles) ✅
-- Update article ✅
+- U pdate article ✅
-- Delete article ✅
+- D elete article ✅

 ### in order to run or test the backend: